Minnesota vs. Indiana NCAA Football Odds, Plays and Insights | November 20, 2021

 Indiana Stats and Trends

-- So far this year Indiana has two wins against the spread.

-- The Hoosiers have yet to cover the spread this year when underdogs by 7 points or more in three chances.
+- This year, the Hoosiers are winless ATS when entering a game as an underdog of 7.5 points or more (in three chances).

-- Indiana's games this season have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).
+- Indiana's games this year have gone over the total in five out of 10 opportunities (50%).

-- The Hoosiers put up 18.6 points per game, comparable to the 19.2 the Golden Gophers surrender.
+- The Hoosiers score 18.6 points per game, comparable to the 19.2 the Golden Gophers allow.

-- Indiana is 2-2 against the spread and 2-2 overall when the team scores more than 19.2 points.
+- Indiana is 2-2 against the spread and 2-2 overall when the team notches more than 19.2 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.